 - From the Protocol list, select the type of protocol over which you want to communicate with the storage system: HTTP or HTTPs.

-The default transport protocol is HTTPs.
+The default protocol is HTTPs.
 However, you can configure the storage system to communicate with Veeam Backup & Replication over the HTTP protocol if needed.

 - The default port for communication with the storage system is 443.
 If necessary, you can change the port number in storage system settings and specify the new port number in the Port field.

 When you add a storage system, Veeam Backup & Replication saves to the configuration database a thumbprint of the TLS certificate installed on the NetApp management server.
 During every subsequent connection to the server, Veeam Backup & Replication uses the saved thumbprint to verify the server identity and avoid the man-in-the-middle attack.